 This is such a fun keto baking project that results in a gorgeous and delicious keto dessert.
 Be sure to set aside some time for decorating.

 I used a similar batter to my Keto Margarita Cake, which contains only egg whites so it results in a whiter cake.
 I love that stark contrast with the blue frosting.
+But you can also use my keto vanilla cake recipe, which uses whole eggs.

 If you would prefer a nut-free cake, use the batter from my Keto Chantilly Cake instead.